jlmanaloto/agp/docs/AlgoliaIndex.md

 # AlgoliaIndex

 This resource specifies the metadata and specifications of Algolia indexes and API Keys.
+At least 1 instance of this resource must exist in a chart otherwise, no resources will be deployed.

 Below shows the schema for ``AlgoliaIndex``.